rgmundo524/tdccp_analysis/README.md

 python scripts/run_tdccp_pipeline.py
 ```

+Fetch balance histories for the addresses you care about before generating
+bubble metrics (see workflow #3), or rely on the bubble metrics step to pull any
+missing histories automatically (it now does so by default).

 ### 2. Address transaction bubble chart
 Render a per-transaction bubble chart (with TDCCP price overlay) for a specific wallet: